merchise/xotl.ql/docs/source/references.rst

 ..
 [MAPRED] Dean, Jeffrey and Ghemawat, Sanjay.
 "MapReduce: Simplified Data
             Processing on Large Clusters".
 Google Inc.  Available at ...

+..
+[Hutton1999] Hutton, Graham.
+"A tutorial on the universality and
+                expressiveness of fold".
+University of Nottingham, UK.

 Notes